Why renovate Alderman Library? An answer in photos.

 In this week of giving thanks, we’re appreciative of the many Library facilities that keep us studious, sheltered, employed, and entertained throughout the year.
 We’re also thankful to be talking about a renovation, however, because there are quite a few … Continue reading

 The renovated space includes flexible areas for individual and group study and research throughout the building, as well as new elevators, bathrooms, and stairwells, and all-new mechanical infrastructure.
-Basement The basement level contains mechanical rooms and building storage, as well … Continue reading
+Basement Mechanical rooms and building storage will be located on the basement … Continue reading

 Join the Library Council and make the Library an even Better Place